 Ultrasonography of the hair follicles and dermal thickness in hidradenitis suppurativa patients may reveal abnormalities in the deep part of the follicle.
 In the genitofemoral region, perilesional clinically normal hair follicles have an abnormal shape and are significantly wider in the deep part of the dermis, compared with control samples.
 Mean axillary and genitofemoral skin is significantly thicker in patients with hidradenitis suppurativa than in healthy control subjects.
 Thickened skin may play a role in the pathogenesis of hidradenitis suppurativa.

 Bacteriologic analysis should include bacteriologic sampling and cultivation.
-Bacteriologic sampling should be performed at different depths in hidradenitis suppurativa lesions.
-A carbon dioxide laser can be used to evaporate the diseased tissue, level by level, from the surface downward.
-Samples can be concurrently obtained from each level, and contamination with bacteria from the level above can be minimized.
 Almost every microorganism known to bacteriologists can be isolated from hidradenitis suppurativa lesions; these microorganisms include streptococci, gram-positive and gram-negative rods, and the full range of fecal bacteria.
-Among the most frequently found species are Staphylococcus aureus and coagulase-negative staphylococci, anaerobic streptococci (eg, microaerophilic Streptococcus milleri), and Bacteroides species.[53, 64]
+Among the most frequently found species are Staphylococcus aureus and coagulase-negative staphylococci, anaerobic streptococci (eg, microaerophilic Streptococcus milleri), and Bacteroides species.[50, 60]

 The microbiologic florae are not consistent and change unpredictably.